IBM 9020

+Initially three 9020 CCC variants were proposed, with different flight plan (FP) capacities: 9020A max 325 FPs; 9020B max 200 FPs; and 9020C max 100 FPs.
+In the event, only the 9020A was delivered, plus the later 9020D with a 650 FP capacity.

-Each FAA ARTCC had a System Maintenance Monitor Console (SMMC) that brought together the status indications of the installed 9020 system(s) as well as related components, such as environmental systems and communications links.
+Each FAA ARTCC had a System Maintenance Monitor Console (SMMC - not itself part of the 9020) that brought together the status indications of the installed 9020 system(s) as well as related components, such as environmental systems and communications links.

 A maximum configuration CCC/DCC complex contained 12 IBM S/360 mainframes.
 Not all FAA ARTCCs, of which there were 20, had the maximum configuration.
 The U.K. centre had a 9020D "Triplex" system with six IBM S/360s (three S/360-65s and three S/360-50s).

-In addition to the 21 ARTCCs there were four sites with variously configured non-operational systems: 9020A and 9020E support and development systems at the FAA's NAFEC; 9020A and 9020E training systems at the FAA Academy; a simplex 9020D support system co-located with the CAA's operational triplex 9020D London system, and a 9020A at Raytheon for testing their display system.
+In addition to the 21 ARTCCs there were four sites with variously configured non-operational systems: 9020A, 9020D and 9020E support and development systems at the FAA's NAFEC; 9020A and 9020E training systems at the FAA Academy; a simplex 9020D support system co-located with the CAA's operational triplex 9020D London system, and a 9020A at Raytheon for testing their display system.

+Jacksonville ARTCC initially had a 9020A, which was replaced by a 9020D.
+The relocated 9020A remained at Jacksonville to become the hardware platform for the Central Flow Control Function within the FAA's Washington-based ATCSCC.
+It was renamed the Central Flow Control Computer and had a digital data link to the Washington command center.
+It was replaced by an IBM 4341 system in 1984.

-On June 9, 1977 a treaty “IRAN - Aviation: Technical Assistance” was signed between the FAA and the Civil Aviation Organization of Iran.
+On June 9, 1977, a treaty “IRAN - Aviation: Technical Assistance” was signed between the FAA and the Civil Aviation Organization of Iran.
 Under the terms of the treaty the FAA would provide technical assistance to improve the Iranian National Airspace System.
 This assistance included the installation of a 9020D and 9020E and associated equipment at a cost of $29m (out of a total contract cost of $272m).
 The treaty fell foul of the 1979 Iranian Islamic Revolution and the systems were never delivered.